mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 **19** weeks out from race day.

 ## WEEKLY GOAL
-Ride the momentum that I finished [last week](challenge2023-20weeksout) with.
+Ride the momentum that [last week](challenge2023-20weeksout) finished with.

 ## SUMMARY
 Total Time: **11.25 Hours**

 I feel like I was **CONSISTENT**LY  COUGHING**

-I feel good about getting every workout complete but there hasn't been much improvement with the nagging cough.
+I feel good about getting **every workout** complete but there hasn't been much improvement with the nagging cough.

-Apart from the bike commute to the pool in _Colwood_, all my riding was on the trainer this week; none of it was done with ERG mode and I am starting to feel comfortable with where the landmarks are on the Challenge Roth "Radstrecke" <small>(bike course)</small>
+Apart from the [bike commute](javascript:flick('mon');) to the pool in _Colwood_, all my riding was on the trainer this week; none using ERG-mode and I am starting to feel comfortable with where the landmarks are on the Challenge Roth "Radstrecke"
+<small>(bike course)</small>.

-By the end of the week, 11 hours of training felt more like 13.
+By the end of the week, 11 hours of training felt closer to 13.

 ![I have run by here a lot this winter.](/assets/jpg/IMG_4566-977x550.jpeg PANAMA FLATS)